The Best Coffee Shops in London

 TomTom is one of Belgravia’s most loved breakfast spots, with decadent coffees, brunch fiestas, and salads.

 Residing within a leafy enclave, TomTom is a classy coffee haunt with a chic ebony-hued facade, sparkling white interiors, vintage bar stools, shabby-chic bistro furniture, and old-fashioned white tiling.
-Located in one of London’s most minted postcodes, TomTom is an ideal place for breakfasting with a view.
+The coffee shop is located in one of London’s most minted postcodes, and functions as the ideal place for breakfast with a view.

-Its old-school magnificence is further emboldened by its fashionable lattes that feature intricate latticework shamrocks, scrumptious pancakes, and wholesome breakfast eggs.
-TomTom’s hot chocolate and avocado toast in particular have received widespread acclaim.
+Its old-school magnificence is further emboldened by fashionable lattes that feature intricate latticework shamrocks, scrumptious pancakes, and wholesome breakfast eggs.
+TomTom’s hot chocolate and avocado toast, in particular, have received widespread acclaim.

 Ralph's Coffee: Mayfair